gitworkflows/devpod/memory-bank/components/local-app.md

 ## Overview

-The Local App component in Gitpod provides tools for interacting with Gitpod workspaces from a user's local machine.
-It consists of two main applications: the Gitpod CLI (`devpod-cli`) and the Local Companion App (`devpod-local-companion`).
-These tools enable users to connect to their remote Gitpod workspaces, access ports, establish SSH connections, and manage workspaces from their local environment.
+The Local App component in Devpod provides tools for interacting with Devpod workspaces from a user's local machine.
+It consists of two main applications: the Devpod CLI (`devpod-cli`) and the Local Companion App (`devpod-local-companion`).
+These tools enable users to connect to their remote Devpod workspaces, access ports, establish SSH connections, and manage workspaces from their local environment.

 ## Purpose

 The primary purposes of the Local App component are:
-- Provide a command-line interface for interacting with Gitpod
+- Provide a command-line interface for interacting with Devpod
-- Enable SSH access to Gitpod workspaces
+- Enable SSH access to Devpod workspaces
 - Establish secure tunnels to workspace ports
-- Manage authentication and tokens for Gitpod access
+- Manage authentication and tokens for Devpod access
 - Support local development workflows with remote workspaces
 - Enable port forwarding from workspaces to local machine
 - Provide auto-updating capabilities for client tools